 Pomegranate, Barley and Freekeh Salad

-- Bring 2 cups of water to boil.
+- Bring 2 cups of water in a small saucepan to boil.
 Add the freekeh and some salt.
 Boil for 40 minutes on medium heat.
-Strain the freekeh and run under cold water to stop the cooking process.
+Strain the freekeh in a colander and run under cold water to stop the cooking process.

-- In another pot, bring 2.5 cups of water to boil.
+- In another small saucepan, bring 2.5 cups of water to boil.
 Add the barley.
 Boil for 40 minutes on medium heat.
 Strain the barley and run under cold water to stop the cooking process.

 - Cut the tops of the celery.
 Slice diagonally into thin slices.